Connect With Us

 Camp attire is casual.
-Most guests wear slacks, jeans, shirts, skirts, sweaters, etc. to meetings and meals.
+Most guests wear pants, jeans, shorts, shirts, skirts, sweaters, etc. to meetings and meals.
 We want our guests to be relaxed!
 This is your vacation.
 Leave your good things back home.

 WHEN CAN WE GET INTO OUR ROOMS?

 Keys to all accommodations are available AFTER 2:00 P.M.
 You may arrive in time for lunch, which is 12:00 p.m. to 1:30 p.m. on Saturdays and 12:00 p.m. to 1:00 p.m. on other days.

 Check-out time is 9:00 a.m. due to the short time frame our housekeeping staff has to prepare for the next week's guests.
 If you brought a boat, jet ski, etc., please load it onto your trailer by 10:00 a.m. to free the space for incoming guests.

 In most accommodations they are provided.
 However, if you are staying in any of the Tentels, then you must either bring your own sheets, pillowcases or sleeping bags, as they will not be on the beds when you arrive.
 You may pick those items up at the Linen Room in Beddingtons at no charge.
 Beach towels are not provided by CAMP-of-the-WOODS.

 IS THERE MAID SERVICE?

 Yes, in all accommodations except for the Tentels.
 Towels are changed daily, Monday through Saturday.
 There is no maid service on Sundays.
 However, extra towels are left on Saturday.

 Yes, resident guests may use the Laundromat.
 Machines require 1 token per wash and 1 token per 45-minute dry.
 Purchase tokens at the Front Desk.
 Soap may be purchased at the Laundromat.